M1841 6-pounder field gun: Specifications

 A 6-pounder battery typically included four 6-pounder field guns and two M1841 12-pounder howitzers.
-Altogether, the battery required 14 6-horse teams and seven spare horses.
-The teams pulled the six artillery pieces and limbers, six caissons, one battery wagon, and one traveling forge.
+Altogether, the battery required fourteen 6-horse teams and seven spare horses.
+The teams pulled the six artillery pieces and limbers, six limbers and caissons, one battery wagon, and one traveling forge.
 Each caisson weighed 3,800 lb and carried two ammunition chests, each with 50 rounds.
 Each of the two limbers also carried one, so that each gun was supplied with four ammunition chests.
 The carriage for the 6-pounder gun weighed 900 lb.
 A 6-pounder cannon and its limber weighed 3,185 lb when fully loaded with one 50-round ammunition chest.
-The 1864 U.S. Field Artillery Instructions recommended that each ammunition chest contain 25 round shot, 20 spherical case shot, and five canister rounds.
+The 1864 U.S. Field Artillery Instructions recommended that each ammunition chest contain 25 round shot, 20 spherical case shot, and 5 canister rounds.
 Nine men manned each cannon, the gunner who commanded the gun and eight artillerists who were numbered according to their function.
+Of these, numbers 1 and 2 placed the round in the muzzle and rammed it home.

 History

 Mexican War

 The American bronze 6-pounder field guns saw action at the Battle of Palo Alto on 8 May 1846 during the Mexican–American War.
 General Zachary Taylor led a force numbering 2,228 troops that included two 18-pounder heavy cannons and two 4-gun light batteries under Major Samuel Ringgold and Captain James Duncan.
 They were opposed by General Mariano Arista with 365 officers, 3,461 rank and file, eight 4-pounder and two 8-pounder cannons.
 The action became largely an artillery duel where the American guns proved to be superior.
 American losses were five killed, 43 wounded, and two missing.
 However, 10 more soon died of their wounds, including Ringgold who was struck in both knees by a 4-pounder round shot.
-Arista verbally admitted losing 252 killed, but wrote only 102 killed in his official report.
-The next morning, the Mexican army withdrew to a second position but it was defeated that day at the Battle of Resaca de la Palma.
+Arista verbally admitted losing 252 killed but wrote only 102 killed in his official report.
+The next morning, the Mexican army withdrew to a second position, but it was defeated that day at the Battle of Resaca de la Palma.

 At Palo Alto, both Ringgold's and Duncan's batteries maneuvered rapidly and inflicted severe casualties in the Mexican ranks.
 At the start of the action they deployed 100 yd in front of the American infantry.
 Near the end of the action, under the cover of smoke, Duncan's battery unlimbered 300 yd from its opponents and caused the Mexican right flank to pull back.
 Both Ringgold's and Duncan's batteries were armed with bronze 6-pounder field guns.
 However, archeological evidence indicates that one or more 12-pounder howitzers may have been used also.
 The Mexicans employed old French Gribeauval system cannons but they were still effective weapons.
 However, the inferior Mexican gunpowder caused many rounds to fall short.
 The Mexican artillery drivers were hired civilians, so that their cannons were much less mobile than those of the well-trained American drivers.